Best cruelty-free makeup brands

 Glossier

-Glossier is Instagram’s favorite makeup brand and has a huge cult following for its no-makeup makeup looks, high-quality products and impeccable branding.
-Theirs products are extremely easy to use, from their face serums requiring nothing but your finger to dab on to their brow gel, which gives anyone a trendy laminate brow look.
+Glossier is Instagram’s favorite makeup brand, with a huge cult following for its no-makeup makeup looks, high-quality products and impeccable branding.
+Its products are easy to use, from a hydrating cleanser requiring just a few drops for fresh, conditioned skin to a brow gel that gives anyone a trendy laminate brow look.

-Glossier has been firmly cruelty-free ever since its launch.
-None of their makeup or skincare products are tested on animals at any stage of development, and they don’t deal with any vendor who doesn’t meet the same standards.
+Glossier has been firmly cruelty-free ever since its launch in 2014.
+None of its makeup or skin care products are tested on animals at any stage of development, and it won’t deal with any vendor who doesn’t meet the same standards.

 A classic Glossier makeup set feels luxe but is highly affordable at a price range around $5-$20.

-Top Glossier pick
+Top Glossier makeup

-This is an easy-to-use, highly pigmented and blendable blush to use sparingly for a no-makeup look.
+This is a simple, highly pigmented and blendable blush to use sparingly for a no-makeup look.
 It provides a natural tint and lasts all day.
 You can also use Glossier blushes for lip stains or eyeshadows.

 Sold by Amazon